Why many ICO’s struggles to get banking… and some don’t get it

 It is very complicated, if not impossible, for any organization to operate entirely in cryptocurrencies.

 You have to pay employees, suppliers, office space, utilities and a whole series of business expenses that require fiat currency.

-Furthermore, blockchain projects may want to cover some of the crypto volatility risk.
+Furthermore, blockchain projects may want to cover some of the crypto volatility risks.

 The main problem is that banks are very resistant when it comes to accepting new crypto-centric clients and those that do it are very selective and have an extensive due diligence process.
 They want to see a pristine legal structure, a solid business plan and most importantly – proper KYC.